-- In order to enroll in these minor courses, students must have completed Math 1172 or 2153 and Civil Engineering 2410.
+- In order to enroll in these minor courses, students must have completed:

 - Students are able to double-count or overlap certain courses towards both the Civil Engineering major and the Surveying & Mapping minor.
 You should speak with an advisor in order to determine which courses can be double-counted or overlapped, and which schedule would work best for you.

-- Students who wish to declare this minor should contact Barry Tolchin (email@example.com) or Liz Riter (firstname.lastname@example.org) in order to register for the required courses.
+- Students who have declared this minor should contact Barry Tolchin (email@example.com) or Liz Riter (firstname.lastname@example.org) in order to register for any courses requiring permission.

 For more information on becoming a Professional Surveyor in the State of Ohio, please visit http://www.peps.ohio.gov/.

-- Non-Engineering students must have credit for Math 1151 and Chemistry 1220 prior to beginning the minor
+- Non-Engineering students must have credit for the following courses prior to beginning the minor: